niteshkumarm287/devops-1.1/ci-python-app/README.md

-# Login Page with FastAPI, Docker, and CI/CD 🚀
+# Login Page with FastAPI, Docker, and CI 🚀

 ---